For a comprehensive list of off-campus resources, please visit the Retriever Courage website.

 Emergency contraception can be obtained through Planned Parenthood (1-877-99-GO-4-EC).
 This hotline is staffed 24 hours a day, seven days a week.
 Their staff can refer you to the closest Planned Parenthood location, and they can provide you with general information about emergency contraception.
 In addition, you can speak to a trained staff clinician about getting emergency contraception through an over-the-phone prescription that is picked up at a nearby pharmacy or at a Planned Parenthood clinic near you.
 (This service involves a consultation fee.)

-Provides free and confidential support for gay, lesbian, bisexual and transgender (GLBT) people, and those with questions about sexual orientation and/or gender identity through two national, toll-free hotlines and an Online Peer-Support Chat program, which allows private, one-on-one instant messaging (IM) with a trained peer-counselor, directly on the website.
-Provides factual information about GLBT issues, safer-sex info, local resources for cities and towns across the country and peer-counseling for people going through a difficult time.
+Provides free and confidential support for lesbian, gay, bisexual and transgender (LGBT) people, and those with questions about sexual orientation and/or gender identity through two national, toll-free hotlines and an Online Peer-Support Chat program, which allows private, one-on-one instant messaging (IM) with a trained peer-counselor, directly on the website.
+Provides factual information about LGBT issues, safer-sex info, local resources for cities and towns across the country and peer-counseling for people going through a difficult time.
 All volunteer peer-counselors are either gay, lesbian, bisexual, or transgender.

 The Domestic Abuse Helpline for Men